 - A hazard is an object, substance, or activity that may cause adverse effects, such as a loud noise that may lead to hearing loss or an asbestos-ridden environment, which causes cancer.

-- A risk is the likelihood that a hazard will actually cause its adverse effects.
+- A risk is the likelihood that a hazard will cause its adverse effects.
 This is expressed as frequencies (“100 cases per year”), qualitative ways (“significant”), or probabilities (“one in a thousand”).

 The hazard is loud noise; the risk is the significant likelihood of loud noise causing hearing loss.

 In reality, decisions about risk and ALARP are very complex.
 Many factors come into play, such as remote changes of one-off events, daily supervision time, and ongoing costs.
-This guide offers expert opinion on the ALARP decision-making process.
-A lot of judgement is involved and there is no simple formula.
+This guide offers expert opinions on the ALARP decision-making process.
+A lot of judgment is involved and there is no simple formula.
 However, ALARP is a handy term that helps many people handle current and potential risks in the workplace.

 - Critical Control Point (CCP)